Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 We did consider booking with a local company, but most of them charge a lot extra for even the basic insurance and are located a shuttle bus ride from the airport.

 We had a separate UK annual car hire insurance policy which covered the excess.
-This is much cheaper than purchasing full insurance through the rental company.

 In Iceland you drive on the right and need to keep your headlights on at all times while driving.